 Financial crimes and the financing of terrorism have become an important global problem.
 With the development of Technology, criminals commit crimes with new methods.
 Terrorist groups are already using computer technology to facilitate traditional forms of activity with the development of Technology.
 They can simply carry out terrorist acts using modern tools.
 Therefore, It's getting harder to fight these financial crimes.
 Financial crimes are significant risks for companies.
 Companies take various measures to protect themselves from financial crimes.
 It is not easy to take measures against financial crimes.
 But companies can reduce risks by using Technology.

-Terrorism financing (terrorism funding) is one of the major financial crimes.
+Counterterrorism definition is one of the major financial crimes.
 Terrorists need money for terrorist activity.
 Terrorists use the money for training, accommodation, buy weapons.
 Terrorists create funding through donations, drug trafficking, and smuggling.
 Financial institutions must prevent this funding.
-If they do not prevent terrorist funding, they become an accomplice in this crime.
+If they do not prevent terrorist financing, they become an accomplice in this crime.
 The way to prevent terrorist financing is by financial institutions getting to know their customers.

 Prevention of Terrorism Financing with Technology